alizajaz/MemoryGame/Contributing.md

 Please feel free to comment!
 I definately have long way to go.
-Thankyou
+Thankyou!!